 In many communities in Malawi, men and young people are the least likely to know their HIV status and be on treatment.
 Unlike adult women, who have the opportunity to test during pregnancy, men don’t routinely access health care services.
 The 2015-16 Malawi Population-Based HIV Impact Assessment (MPHIA) final report estimates that 76.8% of people living with HIV (ages 15-64) in Malawi know their HIV status, 80.2% of HIV-positive females and 71.7% of HIV-positive males.

-Jhpiego’s Gateway project works with a local organization, Malawi AIDS Counseling and Resource Organization, to support the Ministry of Health’s scale up of comprehensive HIV testing, treatment and prevention services for high-risk and hard-to-reach populations in priority districts in Malawi.
-With funding from the President’s Emergency Plan for AIDS Relief, through the Centers for Disease Control and Prevention, the Gateway project uses the index testing strategy, which works with people living with HIV to reach their partners and family members so that they can also learn their HIV status and access treatment and prevention services.
+Jhpiego’s Gateway project works with a local organization, Malawi AIDS Counseling and Resource Organization, to support the Ministry of Health’s scale-up of comprehensive HIV testing, treatment and prevention services for high-risk and hard-to-reach populations in priority districts in Malawi.
+With funding from the U.S. President’s Emergency Plan for AIDS Relief, through the Centers for Disease Control and Prevention, the Gateway project uses the index testing strategy, which works with people living with HIV to reach their partners and family members so that they can also learn their HIV status and access treatment and prevention services.
 Chapotoka and other project expert clients support others on ART to adhere to treatment and maintain healthy lives; they also do community outreach to encourage HIV testing for their clients’ sexual partners and children to ensure no one is left behind.

 A Healthy Life